Monday,

 Wild Side

 Jamaican iguanas, the largest native animal in Jamaica, are found only in the dwindling tropical dry forests of the Hellshire Hills outside Kingston, Jamaica.
-This striking species was thought to be extinct in the 1940s, as it had not been seen in the wild for years.
+This striking species was thought to be extinct in the 1940s, as it had not been seen in the area for years.
 But in 1990, a pig hunter’s dog found a Jamaican iguana and it was brought to the Hope Zoo in Kingston.
 This discovery piqued the interest of local people, and a survey was conducted of the Hellshire Hills, which revealed a small population of fewer than 100 individuals of this iconic reptile.
 Researchers at the University of the West Indies began a large-scale, cooperative program to save this rediscovered species, which San Diego Zoo Global and other accredited zoos have been a part of from the start. [caption id="attachment_124568" align="aligncenter" width="900"] STARTING OUT SMALL